Scottish-Tech-Army/soundscape-backend/docs/iosdeploy.md

 - Click on the only function in the list, `ingest-timer`.

-- In the `Code&Test` blade, click on `Test/Run`
+- In the `Code&Test` blade, click on `Test/Run`.

 - This will cause a new subwindow to open with a big `Run` button.
 Click it.

-### Validating that your run has completed

 The ingestion will take around 8-10 hours.
-To monitor its progress, check the dashboard and the ingestion logs as described in the [operations document](operations.md).
+To monitor progress, check the dashboard and the ingestion logs as described in the [operations document](operations.md).

 ## Switching over to your deployment